“Capital of culture, romance and gourmet cuisine”

 Must see attractions in Paris: Eiffel Tower

-The tower rises over 1,000 feet and features three spectacular platforms, all of these afford the visitor breathtaking views of Paris.
+The Eiffel Tower rises over 1,000 feet and features three spectacular platforms, all of these afford the visitor breathtaking views of Paris.

 Illuminated through the night, it dominates the city’s skyline.